nidhiy7/JP_MORGAN_EXCEL_SKILL_VIRTUAL_EXPERIENCE/README.md

 ## ***INTRODUCTION***
 *The JPMorgan Chase & Co.
 Excel Skills program focused on developing Microsoft Excel expertise by tackling real-world challenges similar to those faced by JPMorgan employees.*

+### Problem
+- *J.P.
+Morgan seeks to analyze account performance metrics and sales trends for 2017-2021.*